Zen Pencils by Gavin Aung Than for November 18, 2013

 1. Michael thorton

-Michael Thorton over 10 years ago
+Michael Thorton about 11 years ago

 @Zen PencilsGavin-sama, I wept at this.
 Having had to study Jon Krakauer’s tragic recounting of Chris McCandless’ lone adventure into the wild gray yonder as a college boy, I have always wondered what drives a young man to face the harshest that nature can offer.
 Is it a desire to question and test his masculinity?
 Is it a longing to get away from the restlessness and superficiality of modernity?